elivz/VzAddress-Craft/README.md

 * `width` and `height` - The size in pixels of the image that is generated. (default: 400 x 200)
 * `scale` - Number of pixels returned.
 Set this to `2` for retina/hidpi support. (default: 1)
 * `zoom` - Zoom level of the map. (default: 14)
-* `format` - Specifies the image format to return.
+* `mapFormat` - Specifies the image format to return.
 One of: png, png32, jpg, jpg-baseline, or gif. (default: png)
 * `type` - One of: roadmap, satellite, hybrid, or terrain. (default: roadmap)
 * `markerSize` - The relative size of the pushpin that marks the address location.
 One of: normal, mid, small, or tiny. (default: normal)
 * `markerColor` - The color of the pushpin.
 Either a named color (black, brown, green, purple, yellow, blue, gray, orange, red, or white) or a 6-digit hex-code, like "#ff0000".
 Three-digit color codes are not supported. (default: red)
 * `markerLabel` - Instead of the normal dot, you can specify a single letter or number to appear on the pushpin. (default: none)
 * `key` - Your [Google API key](https://developers.google.com/maps/documentation/static-maps/get-api-key).
 Not required, but you may be subject to usage limits if you don't have an API key.
 You can also specify your API key globally in the plugin settings page. (default: none)
-* `styles` - A [multidimensional array](https://developers.google.com/maps/documentation/javascript/styling) defining the styling you wish to be applied to the map
+* `style` - A [multidimensional array](https://developers.google.com/maps/documentation/javascript/styling) defining the styling you wish to be applied to the map

 ### Output an image tag containing the static Google Map